 Big Five

-I save The Big Five for last because we will go through his theory in more detail in another article.
+I save The Big Five for last because we will go through this theory in more detail in another article.
 Psychology credits a small group of psychologists with the development of this theory.
 It is a “happy medium” between the three personality traits developed by Eysenck and the 16 developed by Cattell.

 Take some time to think about your personality traits.
 You certainly have a lot of ways to assess the traits that you hold.
 Family and friends probably already have a few choice words to describe your personality.